fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 }
 ```

-<br/> The parametric bootstrap is sensitive to a misspecification of the
+The parametric bootstrap is sensitive to model misspecification.
-model.
-Remember that we noticed from the diagnostic plots that residuals
+Remember that we noticed from the diagnostic plots that the residuals
-are not normally distributed, and there might be heteroskedasticity
+are not normally distributed and that there might be heteroskedasticity
-between the clusters.
+across clusters.
 Let us focus on the nonnormality first. <br/>

 ``` r
 par(mfrow = c(1, 2))